lbell/pretty-google-calendar/readme.txt

 Since it is based on Full Calendar, theoretically, anything that is possible there is possible here.
 Contact me for requests for additional functionality, and let's see what we can create together!

 == Changelog ==

+= 1.7.0 =
+- Added: (Almost) full implimentation of FullCalendar args (see Shortcode Options)
+- Added: Colors for multiple calendars in one.
+- Added: FullCalendar update to v6.1.9

 = 1.6.0 =
 - Added: Multiple calendars on one page